Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Benchmarking Fundamental Operations

 This compilation is performed just-in-time (JIT).
 The first invocation of a JIT-compiled function initiates tracing and compilation, making it substantially more expensive than subsequent executions.
 This initial overhead, commonly referred to as the warm-up phase, can dominate runtime and thereby diminish or even negate the performance benefits of JAX for short-lived programs.

 To alleviate this issue, JAX offers persistent compilation, which allows compiled executables to be stored externally and reused across multiple program runs.
 This mechanism bypasses repeated warm-up overhead and enables stable performance from the first invocation.
-Since this feature—although still experimental at the time of writing—effectively eliminates warm-up costs for repeated executions, we omit warm-up time from the benchmarks presented in this section.
+Since this feature -- although still experimental at the time of writing -- effectively eliminates warm-up costs for repeated executions, we omit warm-up time from the benchmarks presented in this section.

 Originally TPUs were developed as linear algebra accelerators with the use case of performing faster neural network inference.
-Since speed is of the essence and weights within neural networks generally don't need high accuracy to reach their full potential \cite{romanov21}, TPUs are optimized around the fast bfloat16 standard.
+Since speed is of the essence and weights within neural networks generally don't need high accuracy to reach their full potential \cite{romanov21}, TPUs are optimized around the fast BF16 standard.
 For our analysis this accuracy is not sufficient.
 In fact, we will need to set the accuracy to its highest possible value of the complex64 standard in order to get accurate results for our use-case.
-It needs to be stressed that due to our high-accuracy needs, this analysis probes the unfavourable regime of TPUs and therefore can be through to be complementary to standard TPU use-cases.
+Due to our high-accuracy requirements, this analysis deliberately operates TPUs outside their typical regime and should therefore be viewed as complementary to standard TPU use-cases.

 To ensure a fair comparison to CPU and GPU, we will further adapt their accuracy to the complex64 standard as well.
 To benchmark the fundamental TT operations, we used Quantized TTs and TTOs with randomly initialized cores.
 We have obtained the data-points in our upcoming analysis by taking the mean over 100 successive runs per probed operation.